 When serving in a project manager role, you must become a master of time management.
 Monitoring and controlling several essential projects simultaneously requires project managers to be supremely organized as well.

 If you accept a project management position, expect your organizational skills to increase exponentially within your first year on the job.
-You will learn to precisely manage projects, personnel, resources, and deadlines so that all tasks are completed properly.
+You will learn to precisely manage projects, personnel, resources, and deadlines to complete all tasks properly.

 6. Entry into a growing industry

-Not only is the general demand for project managers growing, but an increasingly broad number of industries are finding that they need these types of logistical services.
+The general demand for project managers is growing, and an increasingly broad number of industries are finding that they need these types of logistical services.

 Traditionally, project managers worked in only a select few industries, such as information technology and software development.
 However, that is no longer the case.
 Now, project managers can find employment opportunities in virtually every sector.

 In the modern working environment, the following industries are experiencing the largest increases in demand for project managers:

 As a result of this growth, professionals who already have experience in these industries are incentivized to obtain project management skills so that they can further their careers.